Jennie-igans/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints a number with two decimal places
+prints a number that converts from base 10 to base 16